linagora/hublin/doc/configuration.md

 ### Loggers

+Loggers can be configured in the config/default.*.json file:

+- In the loggers array: Configure the core logger.
+- In the loggers array of the webserver: Configure the webserver layer logger.

-Loggers are configured in the 'loggers' array of the config/default.*.json files by following the Winston logger format.
+Note: Loggers are following the [Winston](https://github.com/winstonjs/winston) logger format.

 A logger must have a name and a hash of options to use.